Al-Ariqah

 Ariqah (عريقة), formerly known as Ahira, is a town in southern Syria with a population of about 3,798, according to the Syria Central Bureau of Statistics (CBS) in the 2004 census.
 It is located in the heart of the rocky volcanic plateau of Lajat.
 Administratively Ariqah is situated in the Shahba District of Suwayda Governorate.

 Ariqah is known for its volcanic cave which is located in a 10 meters deep hollow in the centre of the village.
 This cave is known as Ariqa Cave which extends from 2 to 3 kilometers in the old lava streams, it is the biggest known cave in southern Syria.
 Its inhabitants are predominantly Druze, with a Sunni Muslim Bedouin minority.

 History

+Roman period

+Ariqah has been proposed as the location of a Roman-period sanctuary based on several inscriptions and architectural remains.
+One Greek-language inscription, dated to 182 AD, records the construction of a building dedicated to an ancestral deity by a veteran and was found reused as a lintel in a modern building, suggesting that it may have belonged before to a monumental structure.
+The identity of this deity is uncertain.
+Another inscription found at the same location mentions the local deity Aumos, which has been proposed as a possible identification.

+One inscription dated to 139–140 AD mentions the erection of a building, which scholars have suggested may have been associated with a sanctuary.
+A fragmentary statue of Al-Lat/Athena depicted wearing a peplos (Greek garment) and holding a shield decorated with a gorgon (female monster), is now preserved in the Suwayda National Museum.

+Byzantine period

 Historically ‘Arīqah was considered the centre of the inaccessible Lajat, many houses from the Byzantine epoch were found in the town and they are still inhabited by locals, there is also an old ruined Byzantine monastery in the town known as "Deir Ariqa".